 Q: What do the following abbreviations/icons mean in your 2014 projections and keeper/dynasty rankings?

 A: Here’s what the abbreviations mean:

-Up = Player has upside to finish significantly higher than projected.
+Up = Player has upside to finish significantly higher than projected/ranked.

-Down = Player has downside to finish significantly lower than projected.
+Down = Player has downside to finish significantly lower than projected/ranked.

 Hypodermic Needle = Player is injured or on injury report.